Nyco/OpenTeamChat/README.md

 Leverage AI for speed and automation of strategy and execution

-Probably include some sort of AI in the Product
+Probably include some sort of local, sovereign AI in the Product

 Note: AI is a risk as well...